SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 * Contact information - As a new site user I can easily find and access the driving instructor's contact information so that I can get in touch for inquiries or assistance.

 These epics collectively represent the core functionalities and user experiences that your platform offers.
 They provide a high-level overview of the different aspects users and administrators can interact with on the platform.

+## Typography

+* 'Montserrat' is the font used for headings with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
+Montserrat is a modern and clean sans-serif font that offers a professional and easy-to-read appearance.
+Its versatility and geometric design make it suitable for headings and titles.
+* 'Noto Sans' is the font used for the body text with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
+Noto Sans is a clean and neutral sans-serif font that provides good readability for body text.
+Its simplicity and wide character support make it suitable for conveying information in a clear and professional manner.

+The combination of Montserrat for headings and Noto Sans for body text offers a well-balanced and professional aesthetic for a driving school website.
+The pairing achieves a harmonious contrast, with Montserrat's bold and modern design providing distinction for headings, while Noto Sans ensures optimal readability in body text.
+The fonts share a clean and contemporary style, fostering consistency and a unified look throughout the website.
+Their versatility allows for adaptability in different design elements, while Noto Sans' extensive character support promotes accessibility for a diverse audience.
+Overall, this font pairing creates a visually appealing and credible online presence for the driving school.